dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 ### Deployment

-The app is deployed to Department for Education's shinyapps.io subscription using GitHub actions.
-The yaml file for this can be found in the .github/workflows folder.
+The app is deployed to Department for Education's shinyapps.io subscription and internal POSIT Connect servers using GitHub actions.
+The yaml files for this are `.github/workflows/deploy-shiny.yml` and `azure-pipelines.yml`.
 Maintenance of this is provided by the Explore education statistics platforms team.

 ### Navigation